-How to Cut Carrots to Flower Shapes
+How to Cut Carrot Flowers

-I’m going to tackle the carrots one first since Chinese New Year is around the corner, and a lot of people like to cut carrots in this manner as flowers are an auspicious symbol, representing richness (花开富贵).
+I’m going to tackle the carrots one in this post, since Chinese New Year is around the corner, and a lot of people like to cut carrots in this manner as flowers are an auspicious symbol, representing richness (花开富贵).
 This is not just useful for CNY, but all year round too, as I’m sure any dish can be jazzed up with the pretty flowers.
 This tutorial will work for daikon (radish/white carrot) too.